Bowery station

 The Bowery station is a station on the BMT Nassau Street Line of the New York City Subway.
-Located at the intersection of Bowery and Delancey Street in the Lower East Side and Little Italy neighborhoods, it is served by the J train at all times and the Z train during rush hours in the peak direction.
+Located at the intersection of Bowery and Delancey Street on the Lower East Side of Manhattan, it is served by the J train at all times and the Z train during rush hours in the peak direction.

 History

 Construction contracts for the Nassau Street main line in Manhattan were awarded in early 1907, despite no determination of the operator once completed.
 The line was assigned to a proposed Tri-borough system in early 1908 and to the Brooklyn Rapid Transit Company (BRT) in the Dual Contracts, adopted on March 4, 1913.
 Construction of this underground station began in August 1907 and was almost completed by the end of 1910.
 However, the BMT Nassau Street Line to the south did not open until August 4, 1913, when Chambers Street was ready for service, and the Centre Street Loop was opened.

+The station's platforms originally could only fit six 67 ft cars.
+In April 1926, the New York City Board of Transportation (BOT) received bids for the lengthening of platforms at three stations on the Centre Street Loop, including the Bowery station, to accommodate eight-car trains.
+The New York City Board of Estimate approved funds for the project in July 1926, and the extensions were completed in 1927, bringing the length of the platforms to 535 feet.

 This station was originally configured like a typical express station with two island platforms and four tracks; express service ran on the inner tracks and local service on the outer tracks.
 When it was built, the station was an important connection point for elevated and streetcar lines.
 With those lines long gone, a four-track station was no longer considered necessary.

-As part of the Metropolitan Transportation Authority's 2000–2004 Capital Program, the reconfiguration of the Nassau Street Line between Canal Street and Essex Street took place.
-As part of the plan, northbound trains were rerouted via the second track from the west, and the former northbound platforms at Canal Street and Bowery were closed.
+As part of its 2000-2004 Capital Program, the Metropolitan Transportation Authority reconfigured the Nassau Street Line between Canal Street and Essex Street.
+Northbound trains were rerouted via the second track from the west, and the former northbound platforms at Canal Street and Bowery were closed.
 The second track from the east was removed.
 Work on the project started in 2001.
 This change took effect on September 20, 2004.
-The reconfiguration provided additional operational flexibility by providing a third through track (previously the center two tracks stub-ended at Canal Street), which was equipped with reverse signaling.
+The reconfiguration provided additional operational flexibility by adding a third through track (previously, the two center tracks stub-ended at Canal Street), which was equipped with reverse signaling.
 The consolidation of the Bowery and Canal Street stations was intended to enhance customer security while consolidating passengers onto what used to be the southbound platforms.
 The project was completed in May 2005, seven months behind its scheduled completion.
 The project cost $36 million.

-The closed platform has been used for fashion shows, a police terrorist drill, and for dozens of movie and television shoots yearly.
+The closed platform has been used for fashion shows, a police terrorism drill, and for dozens of movie and television shoots yearly.